 "Agile development is a little bit different, let's face it, it's radically different," said Uejio.
 "The notion in agile development is to have strategy, operations and technology--equally important--all at the table in the very beginning to create something called 'minimum viable product.'
 Something that's not [quite] perfect…and released over the course of four to six weeks."

 "If you implement something viable, get it to your customers and then have them tell you what they really think about it you're able to improve things much more rapidly through incremental change," said Uejio.

 Intense, Upfront Collaboration

 Bringing together the CIO, Chief of Strategy, human capital team and a group of designers and developers, the CFPB used agile development to implement a unique, and highly creative, recruitment strategy.
 They put out a call to designers and developers from around the country, flew them to Washington and introduced them to the agency's culture and mission.
 Then, they sent everyone home with a simple mission--create cool new products.
-The result was consumerfianance.gov."It was an intense collaboration involving senior leadership on the front end," said Uejio.
-"What it wasn't was everybody.
-A lot of people in government hear collaboration and think consensus.
-Consensus should be avoided like the plague, at least in initial development.
-Nothing slows down agile development like consensus."
+The result was consumerfianance.gov.

 The strategy, said Uejio, boiled down to this: Get all the right people in the room and none of the wrong.